Ciudad Juárez: Beautification

 Juárez has grown substantially in recent decades due to a large influx of people moving into the city in search of jobs with the maquiladoras.
 As of 2014 more technological firms have moved to the city, such as the Delphi Corporation Technical Center, the largest in the Western Hemisphere, which employs over 2,000 engineers.
 Large slum housing communities called colonias have become extensive.

 Juárez has a long, notorious history of drug trafficking and the intense related violence.
 Mexico's first homegrown cartel, run by Ignacia Jasso, was seated in the city, and for a time controlled much of the border drug trade.
 Today the Juárez Cartel controls the routes in Juárez.
 Related violence in the city is responsible for more than 1,000 unsolved murders of young women from 1993 to 2003.

 Geography

 Climate

-Due to its location in the Chihuahuan Desert and high altitude, Ciudad Juárez has a cold desert climate (Köppen: BWk).
-Seasons are distinct, with hot summers, mild springs and autumns, and cold winters.
+Due to its location in the Chihuahuan Desert and high altitude, Ciudad Juárez has a hot desert climate (Köppen: BWh).
+The climate was BWk (cold desert) before the current climatic table, because the average yearly temperature was lower than 18 °C. Seasons are distinct, with hot summers, mild springs and autumns, and cold winters.
 Summer average high is 35 °C with lows of 21 °C. Winter highs average 14 °C with lows of 0 °C. Rainfall is scarce and greater in summer.
 Snowfalls occur occasionally (about four times a year), between November and March.
 On December 26/27, 2015, parts of the city received 40 cm of snow within a 24-hour period beating the previous record of 28 cm set in 1951.
 The record high is 49 °C and the record low is -23 °C.